jack-garigliano/jack-garigliano.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
 I’m an Assistant Professor in the School of Politics, Security, and International Relations at the University of Central Florida.
-I study American politics, political economy, and behavior, with my primary research area centered on how the changing nature of work impacts political engagement and organizing.
+I study American politics, political economy, and behavior, with my primary research interests centered on how the changing nature of work impacts political engagement and organizing.

 My dissertation, _The Politics of Employment in Postindustrial United States,_ uses mixed methods to study how conditions in low-wage industries affect social cohesion and political engagement.
 Thanks to support from the Russell Sage Foundation and other organizations, the study draws on in-depth interviews, original surveys, and firm-level data for low-wage workers across the United States.